sourcenetwork/defradb/tests/gen/README.md

 # Automatic Documents Generation

-`AutoGenerate` and `AutoGenerateFromSchema` are a highly versatile function designed for dynamic document generation, perfect for testing and simulation purposes.
+`AutoGenerate` and `AutoGenerateFromSDL` are a highly versatile function designed for dynamic document generation, perfect for testing and simulation purposes.

-`AutoGenerateFromSchema` creates documents based on a specified schema, allowing for extensive customization of data generation.
+`AutoGenerateFromSDL` creates documents based on a specified schema, allowing for extensive customization of data generation.

 The function generates documents adhering to a defined schema and it's configuration.
 It interprets the types and relationships within the schema to create realistic, interconnected data structures.